Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Acknowledgement

-Dr. Tempo is a Fellow of the IEEE and a Fellow of the IFAC.
-He is a recipient of the IEEE Control Systems Magazine Outstanding Paper Award, of the Automatica Outstanding Paper Prize Award, and of the Distinguished Member Award from the IEEE Control Systems Society.
-He is a Corresponding Member of the Academy of Sciences, Institute of Bologna, Italy, Class Engineering Sciences.
+Dr. Tempo was a Fellow of the IEEE and a Fellow of the IFAC, a recipient of the IEEE Control Systems Magazine Outstanding Paper Award, of the Automatica Outstanding Paper Prize Award, and of the Distinguished Member Award from the IEEE Control Systems Society.
+He was a Corresponding Member of the Academy of Sciences, Institute of Bologna, Italy, Class Engineering Sciences.
 In 2010 Dr. Tempo was President of the IEEE Control Systems Society.
-He is currently serving as Editor-in-Chief of Automatica.
-He has been Editor for Technical Notes and Correspondence of the IEEE Transactions on Automatic Control in 2005-2009 and a Senior Editor of the same journal in 2011-2014.
-He is a member of the Advisory Board of Systems \& Control: Foundations \& Applications, Birkhauser.
-He was General Co-Chair for the IEEE Conference on Decision and Control, Florence, Italy, 2013 and Program Chair of the first joint IEEE Conference on Decision and Control and European Control Conference, Seville, Spain, 2005.\end{IEEEbiography}
+He served as Editor-in-Chief of Automatica, Editor for Technical Notes and Correspondence of the IEEE Transactions on Automatic Control and Senior Editor of the same journal.\end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Pei Xie} received the B.E. degree from the Department of Automation, Tsinghua University, Beijing, China, in 2013.
+Currently, he is working toward his Ph.D. degree of the same institute.
+His research interests include networked control system, distributed optimizations, and their applications. \end{IEEEbiography}